flyingcircusio/doc/src/reference/security/data-protection.md

 We maintain a separate {ref}`data-centers`.

-Physical access to data processing equipment may be performed only by the Flying Circus' {ref}`administrators <administrators>`.
+Physical access to data processing equipment may be performed only by the Flying Circus' administrators.
 Administrators may delegate physical access to other persons (e.g., data center staff).

 #### Low-security locations